DHTMLX/gantt-docs/data/desktop/using_gantt_on_server.md

 dhtmlxGantt provides the same core API for Node.js as the browser version.

-However, some methods that are available in the client-side version of a gantt either won't work or won't be defined in the server library, namely:
+However, some methods that are available in the client-side version of Gantt either won't work or won't be defined in the server library, namely:

 - Server-side rendering is not implemented.
 Calling such methods as [gantt.render](api/gantt_render.md), [gantt.refreshData](api/gantt_refreshdata.md), [gantt.refreshTask](api/gantt_refreshtask.md), etc. won't produce any HTML but will trigger related API events, for example, [onBeforeGanttRender](api/gantt_onbeforeganttrender_event.md), [onGanttRender](api/gantt_onganttrender_event.md), etc.
 - [Popup messages API](desktop/message_boxes.md) is not included into the Node package.
 The gantt.message, gantt.alert, gantt.confirm methods will be undefined.
-- [Built-in ajax helpers](api/gantt_ajax_other.md) are not ported to node, so neither gantt ajax API nor gantt.load nor default dataProcessor routings will work.
-You need to use gantt.parse and [custom routing of the dataProcessor](desktop/server_side.md#customrouting).
+- [Built-in ajax helpers](api/gantt_ajax_other.md) are not ported to Node.js, so neither gantt ajax API nor [gantt.load](api/gantt_load.md) nor default dataProcessor routings will work.
+You need to use [gantt.parse](api/gantt_parse.md) and [custom routing of the dataProcessor](desktop/server_side.md#customrouting).

+{{note The evaluation version of dhtmlxGantt for Node.js has limited functionality allows loading up to 75 of Tasks or Links.
+If you try to load a larger data set, only the first 75 items will be loaded.}}